azmideliaslan/WeatherWise/README.md

 Project About:
-Simple site that u can see the temperature which city u want to learn.
+Simple site that u can see the temperature which city u want to learn. <br>
 What are u waiting for?
 Start with your current location!